flhofer/docker_tutorial/#2_Compose/README.md

 ## Swarm

 An extension of a composition is a Swarm.
 Docker Swarm is one of several ways to use multiple nodes to provide a particular service.
 The [Voting App][3] example in the tutorial shows how an application can use parallelized instances.
 With multiple nodes, the service can be spawned on many servers or virtual instances.
 If you have not tried it out yet, do it now.

+:information_source: For local development, Compose is usually the default choice.
+Swarm is more suitable when you need scheduling and scaling across multiple Docker hosts ([6]).

 :grey_question: So, when is this really useful?
 Who might be applying this technology?